-This example by Andre28 has used colour, scale and hierarchy to draw emphasis to the grand total sum, making it unmistakably prominent and simple to pick out.
-Consider using hierarchy, scale and a highlighting colour to draw attention to the most important parts of your invoice design for maximum clarity for your consumers – they’ll thank you for it!
+This example by Andre28 has used color, scale, and hierarchy to draw emphasis to the grand total sum, making it unmistakably prominent and simple to pick out.
+Consider using hierarchy, scale, and a highlighting color to draw attention to the most important parts of your invoice design for maximum clarity for your consumers—they’ll thank you for it!

 This example is another for the people who are less about white space and more about filling space.
 This invoice design example by Mode Design makes it so that just about every inch of the page is at work – whether it’s occupied by a striking header graphic, a narrow table of details, or a high-capacity table for all of your invoicing needs.

 One thing to note about this design is that while it does use a lot of space, it has kept its margins along the outside edges fairly wide, and has left a small amount of space between each element to let them ‘breathe’.